Jaswanthjc/Concurrency-Model-Erlang/README.md

 The project contains two files:

-Exchange: This file responsible for recieving all the messages sent from the user.
+Exchange: This file responsible for receiving all the messages sent from the user.

-Calling: This file initiates the calls to reciever.
+Calling: This file initiates the calls to receiver.